Victor Robles Player Props: Nationals vs. Mets

-The Washington Nationals, including Victor Robles (.265 on-base percentage in past 10 games, 106 points below season-long percentage), take on starter Jose Butto and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.
+On Wednesday, Victor Robles (.250 slugging percentage in past 10 games, with no home runs) and the Washington Nationals play the New York Mets, whose starting pitcher will be Kodai Senga.
+First pitch is at 7:10 PM ET.

 Victor Robles Game Info & Props vs. the Mets